December 20, 2012

 1/4 cup olive oil

-2 freshly squeezed lime juice
+2 freshly squeezed lime juices

 1 teaspoon dried mint, or a combination of dried mint and dried dill

-1 small garlic clove, minced *optional
+1 small garlic clove, minced (optional)

 Salt and pepper to taste